 Written by Kristine Zaballos

-“The impact of UW-Whitewater alumni can be seen and felt across the nation and world,” said Amy Oeding ’90, director of alumni relations.
-“They not only contribute immensely to their professions, but they also give back to their communities and continue to have a rich connection to the campus and to today’s students.”
+“Our alumni and friends of the university bring a wealth of experiences to the Warhawk family,” said Amy Oeding ’90, director of alumni relations.
+“Like so many of our supporters, they not only give back to their communities, they continue to have a rich connection to the campus and to today’s students.”

-Also being recognized are the 2020 UW-Whitewater Outstanding Student Award winners, one from each of the university’s five colleges.
-Each student will receive a $1,000 scholarship in addition to their award:
+Also being honored are the 2023 UW-Whitewater Outstanding Student Award winners, one from each of the university’s five undergraduate colleges.
+Each student receives a $1,000 scholarship in addition to their award:

-For more information on UW-Whitewater’s Outstanding Alumni awards, visit http://www.uww.edu/alumni/awards.
+For more information on UW-Whitewater’s Distinguished Alumni awards, visit uww.edu/alumni/awards.